 With summer around the corner, our sunscreen stash is stocked and ready!
 I’m sharing why we’re serious about using safer sunscreen for the whole family.

 We recently spent Spring Break at Bald Head Island, and while it wasn’t sizzling summer heat, we had our full stash of sunscreen on standby so we could still protect our skin.
-As you probably know, it’s important to use SPF even on cloudy days!
+As you probably know, it’s important to use sun protection and broad spectrum SPF even on cloudy days!

 How I Switched To Safer Sunscreen